notnithila/AITherapist/README.md

 ### Takeaways

 <p>My biggest takeaway from this project is truly how powerful Python can be if the right tools are used.
 Python is my strongest coding language but I still did not realize how many things you can really accomplish with it.
-From interacting with LLMs, to maintaining a backend, to designing a UI, Python is a very versatile language that I still have more to learn about.
+From interacting with LLMs, to maintaining a backend, to designing a UI, Python is a very versatile language to build a solid application architecture with.
 It was also a useful experience to compare how interacting with different models looks like.
-I've used Amazon Titan Text Express in Bedrock previously and the differences in difficulty of prompting to get the right outputs between the two models was an interesting experience.</p>
+I've used Amazon Titan Text Express in Bedrock previously and the differences in difficulty of prompting to get the right outputs between the two models was an intriguing experience.</p>

 ### Future Goals